Office of Privacy Protection

-Identity theft is not just a consumer's problem and it takes businesses and consumers working together to provide the greatest protection against identity theft.
+It takes businesses and consumers working together to provide the greatest protection against identity theft.
 When their customers' personal information is stolen, businesses may not only have legal obligations to help correct the problem, but also may be subject to financial losses themselves.

 According to the Better Business Bureau, small businesses typically are not as focused on data security as are larger corporations.
 Some small business owners believe that locking up their storefront is sufficient protection against theft of important data.
-Others assume they are better protected than they really are while others may suspect they should be doing more, but do not know how.
+Others assume they are better protected than they really are while some may suspect they should be doing more, but do not know how.

 If you don't need it, don't collect it

 Many businesses collect more information than they need, particularly when asking customers to fill out forms.
 Consider excluding the address, email and phone number if you need only a name.
 The social security number is a confidential number that is required only if a customer is earning income (either employment or investment) for tax reporting--it should not be collected otherwise.
-When your order your next set of forms, eliminate all the information that you don’t really need.
+When you order your next set of forms, eliminate all the information that you don’t really need.

 Personal information is not for broadcast

 Can people standing in line at your office or store overhear others give your staff telephone numbers or account passwords?
 Instruct employees who need to collect personal information to talk in a discreet and quiet manner.
 Turn computer screens so they cannot be viewed by anyone other than the operator.